pyflies/pyflies/docs/target.md

 ---

-Target configuration is optional and is used to configure target generator.
+Target configuration is optional and is used to configure a target generator.

 It is specified at the end of the experiment and there can be multiple target configurations as we might have generators for different platforms.

-The content of the target block is given in:
+The content of the target block is given as a sequence of assignments in the
+form:

     <configuration param> = <value>

-Where configuration parameters are defined by target generator and should be specified in its documentation.
+Where configuration parameters are defined by the target generator and should be specified in its documentation.

 For example:

     target PsychoPy {
-      soundBackend = 'backend_sounddevice.SoundDeviceSound'
       background = grey
       fullScreen = true
     }